firsttris/ccu-addon-mui/README.md

 5. Start the development server: `npm start`
 6. To build the project, use: `npm run build`

+# WebSocket

+To test your WebSocket connection, you can use the [WebSocket Test Client](https://chromewebstore.google.com/detail/websocket-test-client/fgponpodhbmadfljofbimhhlengambbn) Chrome Addon:

+1. Open the WebSocket Test Client and go to "Options".
+2. Enter your WebSocket Endpoint URL: `ws://192.168.178.26/addons/red/ws/webapp` (replace with your actual IP).
+3. Press "Connect".
+(Status "OPEN" indicates a successful connection.)
+4. Test the connection by sending the content of the [getRooms.tcl](src/rega/getRooms.tcl) script as payload.

 # Issues

 Want to start contributing to this project?